-For on-campus students, workload commitments are:
+- (a.)
+Contact hours for on-campus students:

+- Two hours of lectures

+- One 2-hour laboratory

+- (b.)
+Additional requirements (all students):

-- two-hour lecture and - two-hour tutorial (requiring advance preparation) - a minimum of 2-3 hours of personal study per one hour of contact time in order to satisfy the research and assignment expectations.
+- A minimum of 2-3 hours of personal study per one hour of contact time in order to satisfy research and assignment expectations.